nayeonk/itpwebdev/notes-and-assignments/assignments/104/project-requirements.md

 * Form
 	* Your site must contain at least one form.
 It does NOT need to use all of the form elements.
 It does NOT need to send anywhere
 * Behaviors
 	* You must use behaviors in at least **two pages** on your site in meaningful way.
-Any behaviors on the navigation bar do not count.
-Example behaviors include:
+Any behaviors on the navigation bar do not count. <strong>Example</strong> behaviors include:
 		* In a form, use radio buttons to alter the contents in a textfield, textarea, or div.
 Each of the radio button could make a custom message appear inside the textfield, textarea, or div.
 		* Use behaviors to display a striped-down browser window.
 A common use for this is for printing the current page.
 You will need to create a second page.
 When you trigger the behavior, display the new browser window specifing the size, and it should not have any of the normal browser attributes such as toolbars.
 		* Photo gallery - you have several thumbnails surrounding a center image.
 Whenever each thumbnail is clicked, a larger version of that image is shown in the center.
 		* Create a photo album where you have several images shown in a 3 by 3 square and they are all greyed out.
 When the user hovers over each photo, it turns the hovered image to a colored version of it.
+		* Mini quiz: Depending on which radio button a user selected, an answer is displayed in another container or text field.
 * Special Features
 	* Implement <em>at least 2</em> of the following:
 		* load a custom font